stoermelder/vcvrack-packone/docs/transit/Transit.md

 - **Bind snapshot** binds this pad-position to the snapshot currently active on the host TRANSIT.
 - **Unbind snapshot** clears the binding.
 An unbound snapshot point shows the label _No snapshot_ and does not contribute to the output.
+- **Load snapshot** loads the bound TRANSIT-snapshot into the bound parameters immediately, the same as selecting it directly on TRANSIT.
+Disabled if the point is unbound or bound to an empty slot.
+Since the pad continuously re-drives the bound parameters from its own blend while active, using this switches _Pad active_ to _Off_ first so the loaded values are not immediately overwritten again.
 - **Amount** slider — scales the snapshot's contribution.
 0% silences the snapshot completely, 100% is the default.
 - **Radius** slider — controls the radius of the area of influence.
 At 0% the snapshot never contributes; at 100% (the default) the radius equals the width of the pad.
 The radius is visualized on the display as a filled circle around the point when the point is selected.